 what is niNe inch Nails?

 Trent Reznor recorded his own demos during any spare time he got whilst working as a studio technician in 1986 and decided to name this project Nine Inch Nails “because it was catchy and could be abbreviated to NIN”.
-He sent demos of his first song Down in It to various labels and ultimately got signed to TVT in 1989.
+He sent demos of his first song Down in It (Halo 1 - each NIN release is assigned a Halo number) to various labels and ultimately got signed to TVT in 1989.
 Once he’d recorded NIN’s debut album

 By 1991 TVT records wanted Trent to release a synth pop album similar to